Sandbanks Provincial Park is one of the busiest parks in the province, welcoming over 800,000 visitors in 2020!

 13. What kind of accessibility does the park provide?

-During the summer, Mobi Mats create a accessible path through the sand, starting at the park store and heading out onto the beach.
-These help make the beach more accessible to anyone using assistive devices like wheelchairs, walkers and canes.
+During the summer, Mobi Mats create an accessible path through the sand, starting at the Park Store and heading out onto the beach.
+These help make the beach more accessible to anyone using assistive devices like wheelchairs, walkers, and canes.

-14. Can I rent a canoe or other watercraft?
+14. Can I rent a canoe or kayak?